 Snoring is a common symptom of sleep apnea, which is a condition in which your sleeping is repeatedly and briefly interrupted, sometimes hundreds of times per night.
 Sleep apnea can range from mild to severe.

 When you’re sleeping, your soft tissues and muscles in your mouth and throat relax automatically.
 Your tongue and lower jaw drop back, which helps block and reduce the airway opening.
 This can result in a velocity increase of air that flows through your airway when you’re breathing.
-The increased velocity can cause the soft tissues in your throat and mouth to vibrate, which presents itself into that familiar sound of snoring.
+The increased velocity can cause the soft tissues in your throat and mouth to vibrate, which presents itself in that familiar sound of snoring.

 When it’s severe, the upper airway collapse is so complete; your lungs might not be receiving oxygen for seconds up to a minute or more.
 When this occurs, it’s known as sleep apnea.
 Your body responds to this oxygen deprivation by triggering an internal alarm that wakes you partially.
 You then struggle with loud gasps for air that could last several seconds until you go back to sleep and begin the cycle all over again.